Juicy Thick Cut Pork Chops, Pan Seared and Oven Baked

 Make the marinade early, let the tender pork chops marinate for an hour or during the day and then a delicious dinner for a family of four is on the table in under a half hour.

-These golden juicy pan-fried pork chops have always been a fan favorite, and now this thick cup pork chops recipe gives that one a run for its money- sooooo good!
+These golden, juicy pan-fried pork chops have always been a fan favorite, and now this thick cut pork chop recipe gives that one a run for its money- sooooo good!
 If you want to enjoy your pork chops, but need more of a hands-off approach, try these Slow Cooker Pork Chops.
-Are you a kitchen gadget lover, don't worry you're in good company.
-Here's the perfect Instant Pot Pork Chops and Air Fryer Pork Chops recipe too.
+Are you a small kitchen appliance lover?
+I am with you on that.
+Here’s the perfect Instant Pot Pork Chops and Air Fryer Pork Chops recipe.

 Why You’ll Love These Juicy Thick Pork Chops